DarthMorphus2/DarthMorphus2/README.md

-## It is dangerous to go alone, take this.
+## It is dangerous to go alone! take this.

 <!--
 **DarthMorphus2/DarthMorphus2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.